06 Nov 2025, 09:30

 How will international carbon credits be included?

-For the first time, the European Commission has permitted the use of international carbon credits in achieving an emissions reduction target.
+For the first time, the European Commission has proposed the use of international carbon credits in achieving an emissions reduction target.
 These are achieved outside of the European Union but traded under the Paris Agreement, so that they count as action towards the EU’s target, rather than that of the country in which they occur.
 This can provide a “safety net” to ensure the target is achievable, the Commission says.

 However, the decision to include them is controversial and environmental organisations have criticised it as watering down the target.
 There are concerns about the environmental integrity of these and that they might drive green investment outside of the European Union.
 In June, the scientific advisory board flagged both these concerns and the chair of the board has reiterated them since.